abmgis/abmgis/AppendixA/Anasazi/README.md

-# A.5 Understanding Artificial Anasazi
+# A.5 Understanding the Artificial Anasazi